Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals

+As we mentioned in Section \ref{sec:overviewmainproofs}, using the two forms of the MMSE and Theorem \ref{thm:lemma:diag}, one can obtain lower bounds on the optimal average and variance of the reconstruction distortion.
+We begin by providing the first of these two lower bounds:

-\begin{lemma} For any noise variance $\sigma>0$ and any choice of the pre-sampling filter, the following lower bounds hold for all values of $M$:
+\begin{lemma}(Lower bound 1) For any noise variance $\sigma>0$, the following lower bounds hold on the minima of the average and variance of the reconstruction distortion for any values of $M$, $N$ and $SNR$:

-When we do not use a pre-sampling filter on the signal bandwidth (\emph{i.e.,} $H(\ell \omega_0) = 1 $ for $ \ell = N_1, \cdots, N_2$), equality in the above equations hold if and only if for any time instances $t_i$ and $t_j$ one of the following two equations hold:
+The above inequalities are tight for some values of $M$ and $N$.
+The condition for equality in the above equations is the possibility of choosing the sampling times $\{t_1, t_2, \dots, t_M\}$ in such a way that $t_i\neq t_j$ for $i\neq j$, and moreover for any $i\neq j$ time instances $t_i$ and $t_j$ satisfy one of the following two equations: